iennae/iennae.github.io/source/_posts/2015-10-05-devopsdays-silicon-valley-2015-speaker-selection-process.markdown

 * Rank proposals based on rating, unanonymize and take the top 30 talks.
 * Discuss, re-rank as necessary and plan program.

-After proposals are emailed to the list, [Peter Mooshammer](https://twitter.com/pmoosh), DevOpsDays Organizer anonymized proposals for the website as well as for [Judy](https://github.com/obfuscurity/judy), the tool we chose to use for our first round of ranking talks.
+After proposals are emailed to the list, [Peter Mooshammer](https://twitter.com/pmoosh), one of the Silicon Valley DevOpsDays Organizers, anonymized proposals for the website as well as for [Judy](https://github.com/obfuscurity/judy), the tool we chose to use for our first round of ranking talks.
 Anonymizing is hard work because it was a very manual process.
 Removing company and personally identifying information.
 Next year we need to come up with a better way to do this.
 Thanks Peter for taking the time and effort to anonymize!

 Thanks to Jason Dixon for sharing [Judy](https://github.com/obfuscurity/judy) and making it easy to setup which allows organizers to collect abstracts in one place, read abstracts in a common format, rate talks, and provide a way to analyze ratings.